 What is an Independent Wedding celebrant?

-An Independent Celebrant is someone who can create a unique ceremony designed with you.
+A Wedding Celebrant is someone who can create a bespoke ceremony designed with you.
 There are no restrictions on what you can include in your ceremony, which you can hold anywhere and at any time.

 A wedding celebrant will get to know you so that they can create a truly personalised wedding ceremony with you.
 Your celebrant will listen to your ideas for your special day and help you to make them a reality.
 They will be able to provide inspiration and make suggestions about every element of your ceremony such as your vows, exchange of rings, any symbolic rituals you may like to include and how you can involve your family and friends in your ceremony if you wish to.